satriafii/satriafii.my.id/content/post/why-I-learn-new-languages.md

 I know, sometimes it feels really hard to get through a day with a bunch of informations that flood in these days.
 But the thing is, I have my own source to filter those information out.
 To pick just what I need and throw away (and be dumb about) the things that I don't need.

 As my father said a long time ago, "People need something to know and to not know.
-People also need something to remember and something to forget."
+People also need something to remember and more things to forget."

 Right now, I love to know about personal growth, literature, languages, writings, crochet, knittings, bookmaking, learning, and some other things.
 I have a lot of things that I don't know, like wedding traditions, price of McDonald's ice creams, branded items, cars, and more other things.
 Not trying to be pick me or whatever people nowadays call it, but I genuinely don't care about those things.
 If you care about that, good for you and maybe you can talk about it with me too.
 Maybe just to educate me about that stuff 😀